F-Army/arduino-dw1000-ng/README.md

 Status
 ------------
 This is not actively developed.
+We are very glad for the pull requests.
+However, we need help testing the code on as many devices as possible.

 Differences with thotro/arduino-dw1000
 ------------